git-altGit integration

 1

-Enable the git-bridge (Toolkit)
+Enable the git-bridge (For Toolkit user Only)

 If you’re using the Toolkit, enable the git-bridge by setting the following in your config/overleaf.rc: